 At the end of January this year, Scientific Games and WMS reached an agreement to merge, and if completed, the merger will see WMS become a Scientific Game subsidiary.
 The individuals who hold shares of WMS will have the right to obtain $26 for each share.
 In May 2013, the merger was approved following voting by the WMS shareholders.
 When the merger materializes, WMS will have its stock ceased from trading on the NYSE.
 It is reported that Scientific Games will shell out around $1.5 billion on the acquisition.

-Enter your email and we will send you no deposit bonuses that you can use to get FREE SPINS at some of the best slots websites.
-In some cases, you can even WIN REAL CASH.
+Enter your email and we will send you NO DEPOSIT BONUSES and FREE SPINS offers for some of the best online slots websites.